- Are you interested in historical linguistics?

 The course will be taught in Icelandic, but students whose native language is not Icelandic may complete assignments and exams in English.

-The University of Iceland collaborates with over 400 universities worldwide.
-This provides a unique opportunity to pursue part of your studies at an international university thus gaining added experience and fresh insight into your field of study.
+Face-to-face learningPrerequisitesAdditional information The University of Iceland collaborates with over 400 universities worldwide.
+This provides a unique opportunity for UI students to pursue a part of their studies abroad, gain valuable international experience, and strengthen their position in the job market.

 An education in Greek, Latin and classical studies (or classics) can lead to a wide range of career opportunities.